AN63L/environment_monitoring/README.md

 ## Future improvements

-- Improve the connections with the PMS7003 sensor by using an adapter board, it would make the connections less fragile and easier to setup
 - Make it more portable by using a portable battery
-- I would have liked to add an OLED display but was limited by the number of power GPIOs
+- I would have liked to add an OLED display but was limited by the number of power GPIOs (an extension board is needed)
 - A server can be added to display the results on a web page and additional notifications